Adelaide Oven Repairs

 Poor manufacture quality.

 Element failure is primarily caused by poor manufacture and elements getting too hot from oven conditions.
 Fractures along the element normally indicate poor weld quality during manufacture.
 Using chemicals in the oven also degrades the condition of the outer sheath of the cheaper materials now used.
-But the more common cause and the one we have to try to identify is the 'blown' element.
+But the more common cause and the one we have to try to identify is the 'blown' oven element.
 This is normally cause by the filament touching the outer sheath.
 The filament grows (a lot for the space it occupies) when it gets hot and contracts when it cools.
 The Magnesium Oxide (MgO) acts as the insulator and is a white powder that separates the filament from the outer sheath.
 Because when the filament touches the outer sheath the game is over.
 So all this contracting and expanding is fine if the powder is compacted evenly and the filament/sheath are concentric.
 However, in a cheaper less rigorous production environment this tricky process often is less than perfect.
 This can be visually seen when elements have hot spots from brand new.

 Weak welding and cheap materials!